Nicholas-Kho/vuw-hackathon-2025/README.md

 ### Haskell tools / stack for backend
 **If you are using the Nix package manager:** Run `nix develop` to pull in Stack, as well as all dependencies needed to build the backend (GHC, Zlib, pkg-config, etc.) as well as the language server.

 **If you are not using Nix:** You will need to install Stack, and you'll probably want the language server too.
 An easy way to get these is via GHCup.
-The formatter used is fourmolu - you can either get this via your system's package manager, or install Cabal through GHCup and `cabal install fourmolu`. (this will put it in ~/.cabal/bin)
+The formatter used is fourmolu - you can either get this via your system's package manager, or install Cabal through GHCup and `cabal install fourmolu`. (this will put it in `~/.cabal/bin`).
+You may also need to install Zlib, as it is a non-Haskell dependency, so Stack won't manage it for you if it's missing and you will just get a build error.

 Then simply go to `source/backend` and run `stack build --file-watch`